 This guide explores the various forensic science programs in Tennessee in addition to the occupational demand and credentialing options in the state.

 In Tennessee and nationally, forensics is a high-growth and relatively high-paying occupation.
-First, the BLS (2017) projected a 17 percent explosion in job openings for forensic science technicians between 2016 and 2026, much more robust than the average growth expected across all occupations during that time period (7 percent).
-Second, in Tennessee, the average annual wage is $43,550 (BLS 2017), but the 540 forensic science technicians in the state earned a mean annual salary of $51,180, 17.5 percent more.
-In more granular terms, TN forensic science techs enjoyed the following wage percentiles (BLS May 2017):
+The BLS (2022) projected an 11 percent explosion in job openings for forensic science technicians between 2021 and 2031, much more robust than the average growth expected across all occupations during that time period (5 percent).
+And this expected addition of 2,000 positions nationally is only one career possibility for people trained in forensic science.

 And becoming a technician is only one of many specialized occupations open to people with forensics training.
 These multivariate experts can work in federal, state, and local law enforcement agencies; laboratories; hospitals; medical examiner offices; public policy organizations; universities; private companies; and the military, to name a few common employers.

-As mentioned in the introduction, one of the top employers of forensic science professionals in the state is the Tennessee Bureau of Investigation’s Forensic Sciences Division with its main lab located in Nashville.
-To become a forensic technician with the TBI, candidates must have at least a high school degree and either two years of full-time work in a relevant setting or a qualifying combination of education and hands-on experience.
-To become a TBI special agent forensic scientist, candidates must have a bachelor’s degree in forensics (or a relevant field) with at least 24 semester hours of chemistry; weapons training; a clean background check and fingerprinting; a passing score on a psychological examination; and a driver’s license.
+As mentioned in the introduction, one of the top employers of forensic science professionals in the state is the Tennessee Bureau of Investigation’s Forensic Sciences Division, with its main lab located in Nashville.
+To become a forensic technician with the TBI, candidates must have at least a high school degree and two years of full-time work in a relevant setting or a qualifying combination of education and hands-on experience.

 To gain admittance into a forensics program in Tennessee, applicants generally must submit the following: